-Willy N. Ocier, Filipino, 66, is the Chairman and Director of the Company.
-He is an Executive Director and Chairman of Belle Corporation.
-He is also the Chairman and Director of Premium Leisure Corp., Pacific Online Systems Corporation, Total Gaming and Technologies, Inc. and PremiumLeisure and Amusement, Inc. and Vice Chairman of Highlands Prime, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., and one of the Directors of Tagaytay Highlands International Golf Club, Inc. and The Country Club at the Tagaytay Highlands, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc., He is a Director of Leisure and Resorts World Corporation.
-He also sits as a Director to the following unaffiliated corporations, IVantage Equities, Philequity Management, Inc., Abacore Capital

-Holdings, Inc. and Toyota Corporation Batangas.
+Willy N. Ocier, Filipino, 67, is the Chairman and Director of the Company.
+He is also the Chairman and Director of Belle Corporation, Premium Leisure Corp., and Pacific Online Systems Corporation.
+Likewise, he is the Chairman of Total Gaming and Technologies, Inc. and PremiumLeisure and Amusement, Inc. and the Vice Chairman of Highlands Prime, Inc. He is the Chairman and Director of Tagaytay Midlands Golf Club, Inc., and Vice Chairman of the Directors of Tagaytay Highlands International Golf Club, Inc. Mr. Ocier is also the Chairman, President, and Chief Executive Officer of Philippine Global Communications, Inc., a Director of DigiPlus Interactive Corp. (formerly Leisure and Resorts World Corporation).
+He also sits as a Director of the following unaffiliated corporations, IVantage Equities, Philequity Management, Inc., Abacore Capital Holdings, Inc. and Toyota Corporation Batangas.
 He was formerly President and Chief Operating Officer of Eastern Securities Development Corporation.